Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 `proc1(x : PolyStruct($T))`

 ## 23.5 The $T/Base syntax
 However, often this is too restrictive.
-We can also indicate that x has to have the fields of Base, or in OO-speak: it has to be a subclass of Base.
+We can also indicate that x has to be a subclass of PolyStruct.
 This you can do via the **/** notation:
 `proc1(x : $T/PolyStruct)`
+Matching for $T will not work unless the target type matches PolyStruct, involving strongly-typed typechecking.
-This is similar to **traits** or **interfaces** in other languages Important is that x doesn't have to be of the PolyStruct type!
+Important is that x doesn't have to be of the PolyStruct type!
 It can simply incorporate a PolyStruct via e.g. `using ps: PolyStruct;` This enables also component based systems where each struct links via `using _c: SomeComponent;`